Daniel E. Fine

 - Represented identity theft protection company in defending against contractual and tort claims by bank customer.

 - Huot v.
-City of Lowell – Representing coalition of Asian-American and Hispanic/Latino residents in the City of Lowell in voting rights challenge to the Lowell’s municipal election system.
+City of Lowell – Counsel to coalition of Asian-American and Hispanic/Latino residents in the City of Lowell in voting rights challenge to the Lowell’s municipal election system.
+Obtained settlement and consent decree from the City of Lowell containing agreement to change election system.

 - Weaver v.
 Massachusetts – Counsel for Massachusetts Association of Criminal Defense Lawyers in amicus brief to the US Supreme Court addressing right to effective assistance of counsel and public trial.